 Note that once the power is set at full, the performance of the plane (in terms of its climb rate and airspeed) is controlled by pitching the nose up and down.
 If its nose is pitched too high up, its speed will drop until it stalls.
 This can be thought of as being similar to a car trying to go up a hill—an excessively steep hill will cause the car to go very slowly and its engine to overheat.

-The following table lists the takeoff speeds for the aircraft available in X‑Plane 10 Mobile.
+The following table lists the takeoff speeds for some of the aircraft available in X‑Plane Mobile.
 For many of the aircraft, having 1/3 flaps pulled in will provide additional lift to help get off the ground.
 In addition, it is a good idea to add five to ten knots to the following numbers as a “speed cushion” before pulling the aircraft’s nose off the ground during takeoff (called “rotating”).

 |Aircraft||Approx. Take Off Speed (knots)|